fiskaltrust/release-notes/portal/portal-sprint-78.md

 We will continue to improve this feature, and will add additional functionalities to make it easier to see in which outlet the selected component is running.

 #### DE - File Upload Helper and AKO file browser
 In preparation for the upcoming AKO product, a Middleware helper was created that watches a local directory and uploads all created files into our revision-safe storage.
-This can especially be helpful if a POS system produces files on it's own that need to be archived because of legal reasons, e.g. POS-specific exports.
+This can especially be helpful if a POS-System produces files on it's own that need to be archived because of legal reasons, e.g. POS-specific exports.

 The helper can - as usual - be configured via _Configuration - Helpers_, where it's possible to specify an upload and an archive directory: